-This project will provide data, tools, and techniques to help evaluate potential risks and identify possible knowledge and technology gaps in the offshore system using science-based, data-driven assessments.
-The tools and techniques involved leverage advanced big data science and computing to innovate and advance the understanding of spatial and temporal behaviors and relationships for engineered-natural, multi-variate systems.
-These products can be used individually or in combination to support the analysis of subsurface, wellbore, and water column to evaluate relationships, trends, and risks of offshore spills, and uncertainty.
+Building on DOE's core competency of simulating and predicting the behavior of engineered-natural systems, NETL researchers developed the innovated multi-component Offshore Risk Modelling (ORM) suite of techniques, tools and models, which tie the data related to subsurface, wellbore and water column into an integrated assessment model.
+Using science-based and data-driven assessments, the ORM contains validated tools and models capable of evaluating potential risks and identifying possible knowledge and technology gaps in the offshore system.
+The tools and techniques involved leverage advanced big data science and computing to advance the understanding of spatial and temporal behaviors and relationships for engineered-natural, multi-variate systems.
+Products of the ORM can be used individually or combined to support the analysis of subsurface, wellbore and water column to evaluate relationships, trends and risks of offshore spills, and uncertainty.
+ORM relies on the synthesis of data-from the subsurface to the shore-to develop innovative tools and approaches to drive analyses that effectively evaluates and reduces risks associated with extreme offshore hydrocarbon development.